 Sonoma County Fair

-It’s “Holidaze at the Sonoma County Fair” for 2017.
-There are endless holiday-themed contests, live music, The Great American Petting Zoo—featuring potbellied pigs and Sicilian Donkeys—and a lot more.
+The 2018 theme for the Sonoma County Fair is "Salute to Heroes."
+There are endless contests, live music, The Great American Petting Zoo—featuring potbellied pigs and Sicilian Donkeys—and a lot more.
 Vehicle fanatics will love the destruction derby and monster truck show.
 True to form, Sonoma offers a wide array of creative fair food: barbecue sliders, ceviche tostadas, cinnamon rolls, kabobs, curry and more.
 Weary parents take a load off: inside the shady Kids Area is a rest station that offers a quiet place to nurse and change your little ones.

 Tip: Kids 12 and under are free on Thursdays.
 Check the website for discount days.